Hawaii Kai, Hawaii

 If you are a hiker of any level, you will want to take this little hike to the Makapu’u Lighthouse hike.
 The best time to hike is December through May when the Humpback whales are in the area.
 From the summit of the hike you can see the lighthouse below, it is cordoned off and dangerous to get to, as well as wait to see the wondrous sea giants breaching the waters, and hopefully spouting for you.
 This is a quick hike, only one mile up, and the views make it worth every step.

 Koko Head Crater Hike

-Rated as a difficult hike, this nearly three kilometer hike is an out and back trail that you can access year round.
+Rated as a difficult hike, this nearly three-kilometer hike is an out and back trail that you can access year-round.
 Make sure you bring water no matter the time of year you take the trek.
-Visitors advise to also not stop right at the top, but take some time to explore the summit.
+Visitors are advised not to stop right at the top, but to take some time to explore the summit.
 The views are breathtaking!

 For your shopping here in Hawaii Kai, you have the Hawaii Kai Towne Center boasting more than fifty shops, restaurants, and businesses to explore.
 You will find plenty for everyone here, national brands as well as local businesses.
 If you come here to eat, you will find everything from Outback Steakhouse, Jersey Mike’s Subs, and Panda Express to Koa Pancake house, Maile’s Thai Bistro, and Sushi man.
 Shops range from a Costco to the Hawaii Kai Day Salon and Day Spa.

 Italian, Greek, or Korean Barbecue?
 Can’t decide, grab them all here while you shop for your water sports and specialty gifts.
 If you are in the mood to see a film, stop by Consolidated Theaters at the Koko Marina Center.